 Before the start of every parkrun, the Race Director will give a safety briefing.
 You should listen to this, even if you’ve done other parkruns, as there may be information about hazards on the day, such as slippery corners or changes to the course.
 There is also a separate briefing for first-time parkrunners, so listen out for that if you’re a newbie.

 As the clock gets closer to the start time, everyone will line up behind the start line, like in a race.
 If you’re a quicker runner, looking to go under 19 minutes, then you may wish to start near the front so you have fewer people to overtake.
-If you’re likely to take longer than 30 minutes, lining up near the back will be more comfortable as you’re likely to have people of a similar ability to yourself to run alongside.
+If you’re likely to take longer than 30 minutes, lining up near the back will be more enjoyable as you’re likely to have people of a similar ability to yourself to run alongside.
 The average finishing time is 28 minutes, so line up near the middle of the bunch if you think you’ll run it in that sort of time.

 A quick note on the above: parkruns differ widely in size, from a few dozen runners at the smaller events, to 1,000+ at the more popular ones.
 The finishing time you are given is taken from the time the run starts, not the time you cross the start line (remember: it’s not a race).
 At the biggest events, it might take a minute or two to get everyone over the start line, so if you’re a middle of the pack runner looking to set a new personal best, it might be worth keeping an eye out for a smaller event where you’ll have less congestion to contend with.
 You can see how big a parkrun is by looking at the stats on their webpage.

 During the run